kristopherray/austinfreelancejobs/content/policies/terms.md

 The Website, including the text, graphics, images, photographs, videos, illustrations and other content contained therein, are owned by the Organization or our licensors and are protected under both United States and foreign laws.
 Except as explicitly stated in these Terms, all rights in and to the Website are reserved by us or our licensors.
 Subject to your compliance with these Terms, you are hereby granted a limited, nonexclusive, nontransferable, non-sublicensable, revocable license to access and use our Website for your own personal, noncommercial use.
 Any use of the Website other than as specifically authorized herein, without our prior written permission, is strictly prohibited, will terminate the license granted herein and violate our intellectual property rights.

 6. **Trademarks**
-CompanyName and our logos, our product or service names, our slogans and the look and feel of the Website are trademarks of the Organization and may not be copied, imitated or used, in whole or in part, without our prior written permission.
+Austin Freelance Jobs and our logos, our product or service names, our slogans and the look and feel of the Website are trademarks of the Organization and may not be copied, imitated or used, in whole or in part, without our prior written permission.
 All other trademarks, registered trademarks, product names and The Organization’s names or logos mentioned on the Website are the property of their respective owners.
 Reference to any products, services, processes or other information by trade name, trademark, manufacturer, supplier or otherwise does not constitute or imply endorsement, sponsorship or recommendation by us.

 7. **Feedback**
 You may voluntarily post, submit or otherwise communicate to us any questions, comments, suggestions, ideas, original or creative materials or other information about the Organization or our Website (collectively, “Feedback”).
 You understand that we may use such Feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to you, including, without limitation, to develop, copy, publish, or improve the Feedback in the Organization’s sole discretion.
 You understand that the Organization may treat Feedback as nonconfidential.